 Ryan Ashbrook Posted December 22, 2020 Posted December 22, 2020 They are not.
 In the case of sessions - those are always temporary even when using the database, so them being "lost" is not an issue.
 If the user associated with the session has opted to have their login remembered, then it will just create a new one.
 Otherwise, they would just need to login again.
 For views - a task runs through these and updates content items view counts accordingly.
-If these are lost for some reason before they are applied by the task, then they will not be processed.
-Jordan Miller and sobrenome 2
+If these are lost for some reason before they are applied by the task, then they will not be processed. sobrenome and Jordan Miller 2

 Fast Lane!
 Posted December 22, 2020 Author Posted December 22, 2020 8 minutes ago, Ryan Ashbrook said: They are not.
 In the case of sessions - those are always temporary even when using the database, so them being "lost" is not an issue.
 If the user associated with the session has opted to have their login remembered, then it will just create a new one.
 Otherwise, they would just need to login again.
 For views - a task runs through these and updates content items view counts accordingly.
 If these are lost for some reason before they are applied by the task, then they will not be processed.
 Cool ok.
 Do you know how often that task runs so topic views on the forums reflect the most recent values?
 Out of curiosity is this a big mysql load savings?
 Thanks! sobrenome 1